netwerk-digitaal-erfgoed/lod-aggregator/test/Test run Greek ecc-books.md

 ## Validating the dataset description

 Before processing the complete data we validated the dataset description.
-We used a SHACL shape file defined for datasets with URI lists described using VOID:
+We used a SHACL shape file defined for datasets with URI lists using the VOID ontology:

 ```bash
 docker-compose run --rm --user 1000:1000 validate starter.sh \